gouga10/Rag_4_MedRecords/Readme.md

 ```

 ### 5. Interact with the App
-- Open your browser and start chatting with the application.
+- Open your browser and start chatting with the application.🚀

----

-This README provides a clear and structured guide for setting up and running Health-RAG. 🚀